justcodeon231/Eduvos-Hackathon-2025/frontend/README.md

 ## Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory:

 \`\`\`env
-# API Configuration
+# API Configuration (REQUIRED)
-NEXT_PUBLIC_API_URL=http://localhost:8000/api

-# Optional: Add other environment variables as needed
+NEXT_PUBLIC_API_URL=http://localhost:8000

+# For production, use your deployed backend URL:
+# NEXT_PUBLIC_API_URL=https://your-backend-api.com
 \`\`\`

 ### Environment Variable Descriptions

-- `NEXT_PUBLIC_API_URL`: The base URL for your backend API.
-This must be prefixed with `NEXT_PUBLIC_` to be accessible in the browser.
+- `NEXT_PUBLIC_API_URL`: The base URL for your FastAPI backend.
+Must be prefixed with `NEXT_PUBLIC_` to be accessible in the browser.

+**Important Notes**:
+- The backend runs on port 8000 by default
+- The frontend runs on port 3000 by default
+- CORS is configured in the backend to allow requests from the frontend
-**Note**: Environment variables prefixed with `NEXT_PUBLIC_` are exposed to the browser.
-Keep sensitive keys without this prefix to keep them server-side only.
+- Environment variables prefixed with `NEXT_PUBLIC_` are exposed to the browser

 ## Project Structure